evronylab/NanoSeqTools/README.md

 * observed_trinuc_counts.sigfit: List with one object per region set, each comprised of a data frame in sigfit format of unique observed mutation counts, with one row per sample and one column per trinucleotide substitution context.

+* mutation_burden, with one row per sample/region combination.
+All substitution mutation statistics include all mutations, not just unique mutations.
+Indel statistics are calculated both for all and for unique mutations.
+Indel statistics are calculated both for all and for unique mutations and do not take into account strand regardless of region strand and the ignore.strand setting.
+	- The number of observed and corrected substitution mutations (muts_observed and muts_corrected)
+	- Number of all and unique observed indels (indels_observed, indels_unique_observed)
+	- Total number of observed and corrected interrogated bases (total_observed and total_corrected; note: observed and corrected are the same)
+	- Observed and corrected substitution mutation burdens (burden_observed and burden_corrected)
+	- All and unique observed indel mutation burden (burden_indels_observed and burden_indels_unique_observed)
+	- Observed and corrected lower and upper confidence intervals of substitution mutation counts and all and unique observed lower and upper confidence intervals of indel counts (muts_lci_observed, muts_lci_corrected, indels_lci_observed, indels_unique_lci_observed, muts_uci_observed, muts_uci_corrected, indels_uci_observed, indels_unique_uci_observed)
-* mutation_burden: Data frame of the total number of observed and corrected mutations, total number of observed and corrected interrogated bases (note: observed and corrected are the same), observed and corrected mutation burdens, observed and corrected lower and upper confidence intervals of mutation counts, and observed and corrected lower and upper confidence intervals of mutation burdens, for each sample/region combination.
-All these statistics include all mutations, not just unique mutations.
+	- Observed and corrected lower and upper confidence intervals of substitution mutation burdens and all and unique observed lower and upper confidence intervals of indel mutation burdens (burden_lci_observed, burden_lci_corrected, burden_indels_lci_observed, burden_indels_unique_lci_observed, burden_uci_observed, burden_uci_corrected, burden_indels_uci_observed, burden_indels_unique_uci_observed)

 ## Citation
 If you use NanoSeqTools, please cite Srinivasa A and Evrony GD.
 (2024).
 NanoSeqTools [Computer software]. https://github.com/evronylab/NanoSeqTools